pajlads/DinkPlugin/README.md

 #### Loot:
 `%LOOT%` will be replaced with a list of the loot and value of said loot

-`%TOTAL_VALUE%` will be replaced with the total value of the loot items
+`%TOTAL_VALUE%` will be replaced with the total value of the looted items

 `%SOURCE%` will be replace with the source that dropped or gave the loot